smallketchup82/Zero-K-MacOS/README.md

 7. Enjoy playing Zero-K!

 ## Manually setting it up
 If you want to set this up outside of a Virtual Machine, don't trust the pre-installed releases, or just want to set it up manually for fun, follow this guide.
 You need to have Desktop ARM64 Ubuntu already set up and running.
-I would highly advise using a minimal installation where possible.
+I would highly advise using a minimal installation where possible, and note that **I have only tested this with Ubuntu 24.04**.
+If you plan on using a different version, ymmv.

 1. Install Box64 using the [pre-compiled binaries](https://github.com/ptitSeb/box64/blob/main/docs/COMPILE.md#pre-build-packages)
 2. Restart your system